Andrzej Kosztowniak

 Andrzej Tomasz Kosztowniak (born 31 March 1976) is a Polish politician.
 He is a member of the Law and Justice party and was the mayor of Radom from November 2006 to November 2014, when he was succeeded by Radosław Witkowski.

 Biography

 Kosztowniak was born on 31 March 1976 in Radom, Poland and attended the Maria Curie-Skłodowska University.

+On 27 November 2023, he was appointed minister of finance in Mateusz Morawiecki's third government.